LuisNavarro07/Personal_Website/content/publication/county_book_chapter_debt/index.md

 ---
-title: 'The Fiscal Structure of County Governments from 2002 to 2019: The Impact of the Great Recession and the Run-Up to the COVID-19 Pandemic'
+title: 'The Structure of County Government Debt from 2002 to 2020: The Financial Crisis, the Great Recession, and the COVID-19 Pandemic'
 weight: 5

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Craig Johnson
   - admin
-  - Craig Johnson
   - Andrey Yushkov

 date: '2023-01-01T00:00:00Z'